 As of February, my story (with Sally McBride), "The Birthing Blades," is in the anthology Unbound 2 - Changed Worlds.
 (This one has a POD version available, but doesn't send authors hard-copies as part of payment)

-Neither of those are in my bookcase.
+None of those are in my bookcase (although as soon as my Pal Pal account gets reloaded, I will buy a copy of Unbound 2).
 Nor are they at risk in case of fire.
 They exist only as virtual entities.
 I have to confess that the internet has taken away something very precious to me.

 I've read quite a few books on readers and tablets.
 Most I happily release back into the electrical field.
 But when I like them, I almost always want to reread them in hardcopy.